 Whichever enterprise asset management systems you put in place, EMM and MDM software will only grow in importance as organizations move towards a unified endpoint management (UEM) approach.
 This combines corporate mobile device management with more traditional laptop and desktop computers, printers, IoT and edge devices, and more.

 But rolling out a mobile device management program can be challenging.
 That’s why following established best practices can not only save time, money and headaches during implementation, but also during your day-to-day operations.
-If you’d like to learn more about how you can more effectively manage your organization’s devices and field service mobile applications, please visit our help & support page.
+If you’d like to learn more about how you can more effectively manage your organization’s devices and field service mobile applications, please visit our Product Documentation Portal.